-This is the final week of my stay in Colombia, here in the Casa Kiwi Hostel in Medellin.
+I´m now staying in the Casa Kiwi Hostel in Medellin.
 Don’t worry if my emails fall to zero and my blog postings get scarce.
 I’m as busy as possible, learning how to use my new Lenovo laptop computer, which spoke Spanish when I bought her here.
 She had to be switched to English, muy pronto.
 Now, if only somebody will activate my switch to speak Spanish just as easily.
 Sigh!

-My NBF (new best friend), Marc Rosenberger, (an Intergalactic Friend, IGF, for sure), is teaching me how to recall the basics, as well as new software-use technology.
+My NBF (New Best Friend and fellow-hosteler), Marc Rosenberger of Germany, is teaching me how to recall the computer basics, as well as new software-use technology.
 So every day we cover a new lesson and then I apply it for hours while he goes to Salsa dancing class and Spanish language lessons.

 I’m turning into a serious writer again, as I’m organizing jillions of journal excerpts into future ebooks.
 My hostel, ensuite, private room on the first floor, even provides a writing desk, so I have a fine, quiet workspace.
 As the holidays approach, I am feeling right at home with my hostel family…. staff and guests from all over the world.

 And I’m feeling right at home.